Everest Base Camp Trek for Beginner: 8 Tips to Follow

 Even if you have to carry more, put those in a separate backpack other than what you are carrying.
 Hand it to your trekking companion or porters so that you don’t have to carry all the stuff by yourself.

-Get Prepared for Altitude Sickness & Weather Conditions
+Get Prepared for Altitude Sickness and Weather Conditions

-The symptoms of altitude sickness include headache, vomiting, nausea, and difficulty in breathing.
+The symptoms of altitude sickness include headaches, vomiting, nausea, and difficulty breathing.
 During the trek, if you ever face any kind of the above problem, you need to get it said to the guides trekking with you.
-If you face any symptoms of altitude sickness then you have to descend immediately.
+If you face any symptoms of altitude sickness, then you have to descend immediately.

-Sudden change in weather conditions is also one of the major problems in the Himalayan region.
-You can’t predict the weather of the Himalayan region because it often gets unusual changes.
+Sudden changes in weather conditions are also one of the major problems in the Himalayan region.
+You can’t predict the weather in the Himalayan region because it often undergoes unusual changes.

-While trekking if you get any idea about changing of weather, you need to find proper accommodation and prepare to warm up your body to avoid any hypothermia.
+While trekking, if you get any idea about changing weather, you need to find proper accommodation and prepare to warm up your body to avoid any hypothermia.

-With experienced trekking agencies, you can get a better companion during the trek who will make emergency plans if any kind of symbol in changing the weather is observed.
+With experienced trekking agencies, you can get a better companion during the trek who will make emergency plans if any kind of symbol of changing weather is observed.

 Applying first aid kits to normal injuries can prevent further complications and infections.

-Inside your health kit, carry different medications including pain relievers, anti-inflammatory drugs, and antidiarrheal medications.
-These medications are important in managing common discomfort during the trek.
+Inside your health kit, carry different medications, including pain relievers, anti-inflammatory drugs, and anti-diarrheal medications.
+These medications are important for managing common discomfort during the trek.

 For curing the wounds and cuts, take some antiseptic solutions, bandages, adhesive tape, and blister pads.
 If you get any cuts during the Everest Base Camp Trek, these medications are necessary to avoid any infections in the wound.

-Also, if you have any pre-existing medical conditions then you need to carry the necessary medications because it is hard to find proper medications during the Everest Base Camp.
-In addition, if you have any allergies and reactions to certain foods or insects then carry the necessary medication to avoid such allergies.
+Also, if you have any pre-existing medical conditions, you need to carry the necessary medications because it is hard to find proper medications during the Everest Base Camp.
+In addition, if you have any allergies or reactions to certain foods or insects, then carry the necessary medication to avoid such allergies.

 Facts about Everest Base Camp

-As you are a beginner in trekking to Everest Base Camp, we will try to cover every single detail important for you before trekking to EBC.
+As you are a beginner in trekking to Everest Base Camp, we will try to cover every single detail important to you before trekking to EBC.

 Everest Base Camp Trek Itinerary

-Here is an overview of the Everest Base Camp Itinerary so being a beginner, you can understand the route you will go through.
+Here is an overview of the Everest Base Camp itinerary, so as a beginner, you can understand the route you will go through.

 Day 01: Arrive in Kathmandu, Nepal